Aetna Medicare Advantage Plan

-Access Important Aetna Wellness Services
+Access Important Aetna Wellness Services for Retirees

 The Affordable Care Act allows employer group plans like State-Wide Schools Cooperative (SWSCHP) to work with Medicare Part D (prescription drug plan) to provide drug coverage for retirees and dependents enrolled in Medicare A and B. This partnership allows the plan’s retiree program to save money on the cost of prescription benefits because Medicare Part D will now cover some of the expense for retiree’s prescription drug plan.